JamBelg/Time-Series-Forecasting-with-R/README.md

 - SMAPE: Symmetric mean absolute percentage error</br>
 - RMSE: Root mean squared error</br>
 - RSQ: R-squared</br>
-The table is in ascending order by MAE.
+The table is in descending order by RSQ.
+We can conclude that:
+-